-Council is required to prepare and include a performance statement within its annual report.
-The performance statement includes the results of the prescribed sustainable capacity, service performance and financial performance indicators and measures together with a description of the municipal district and an explanation of material variations in the results.
-This statement has been prepared to meet the requirements of the Local Government Act 1989 and Local Government (Planning and Reporting) Regulations 2014 (as per the transitional provisions of the Local Government Act 2020).
+Council is required to prepare and include a performance indicators and measures, the results forecast by the council's statement within its annual report.
+The performance statement strategic resource plan.
+The Local Government (Planning and includes the results of the prescribed sustainable capacity, Reporting) Regulations 2014 requires explanation of any service performance and financial performance indicators and material variations in the results contained in the performance measures together with a description of the municipal district statement.
+Council has adopted materiality thresholds relevant and an explanation of material variations in the results.
+This to each indicator and measure and detailed explanations have statement has been prepared to meet the requirements of the not been provided for variations below the materiality Local Government Act 1989 and Local Government (Planning thresholds unless the variance is considered to be material and Reporting) Regulations 2014 (as per the transitional because of its nature. provisions of the Local Government Act 2020).